Kenny2github/skule-bylaws/manuals/president-manual.md

 1. Each direct report to the President has its own Manual which should be consulted instead of this section.

 ## Reporting Structure
-1. The President is overseen by the [Board of Directors](board-representative-manual.md).
+1. The President is accountable to the [Board of Directors](board-representative-manual.md).
 1. The President is an _ex officio_ member of:
    1. [Board of Directors](board-representative-manual.md)
    1. Policy and Structures Committee (PSC), defined in [Bylaw 1 section 4.12.4](../bylaw-1.md)